monodot/labs/fusefabric.ec2/README.md

     $ terraform plan -var-file=../terraform.tfvars
     $ terraform apply -var-file=../terraform.tfvars

+## To show deployment info

+To show the current Terraform state:

+    $ terraform refresh -var-file=../terraform.tfvars
+    $ terraform state

+To show the IP addresses of the containers, fetch the relevant _output_ that has been configured in `main.tf`:

+    $ terraform output fabric_server_instance_ips
+    $ terraform output managed_container_instance_ips

 ## To destroy

 **IMPORTANT:** To delete the infrastructure when you've finished with it: